tuskyapp/Tusky/doc/ViewModelInterface.md

 > `UiError`, as all fallible errors (so far) are handled identically.
 This
 > may change in the future.

-Processinging actions in the view model is then:
+Processing actions in the view model is then:

 ```kotlin
 // In the View Model